International criminal law

-International criminal law deals with the criminal responsibility of individuals for the most serious of human rights and international humanitarian law violations.
-The main categories of international crimes are war crimes, crimes against humanity, genocide and the crime of aggression.
+International criminal law deals with the criminal responsibility of individuals for the most serious violations of international law.
+The main categories of international crimes are genocide, crimes against humanity, war crimes, and the crime of aggression.

 Criminal accountability for serious crimes is of fundamental importance with regard to respect for the rule of law, deterrence of future violations, and the provision of redress and justice for victims.

-No, only the most serious violations of international human rights law (IHRL) and IHL are considered international crimes.
-Examples of international crimes include war crimes, the crime of aggression, crimes against humanity, and genocide.
+Not all violations of international law are punishable under ICL.
+Only the most serious violations of international human rights law (IHRL) and IHL are considered international crimes.
+The four categories of international crimes are genocide, crimes against humanity, war crimes, and the crime of aggression.

-International crimes are considered to affect the international community as a whole.
+International crimes are acts that are considered to affect the international community as a whole.
 Consequently, in addition to preventing the occurrence of these particularly heinous crimes, all states have an interest in holding the perpetrators of such crimes accountable.

-Crimes such as the massacre of civilians, rape, forcible transfer, torture, indiscriminate bombings, apartheid and persecution all violate the most basic principles of humanity, morality and dignity.
-Over the last century, the international community has reaffirmed the importance of the protection of these basic values by prohibiting the above conduct and making individuals liable for committing such offences.
+Crimes such as the massacre of civilians, rape, forcible transfer, torture, indiscriminate bombings, apartheid, and persecution all violate the most basic principles of humanity, morality, and dignity.
+Over the last century, the international community has reaffirmed the importance of the protection of these basic values by prohibiting the crimes and making individuals liable for committing such offences.

 Genocide is defined as the intent to destroy, in whole or in part, a national, ethnical, racial or religious group.
 The acts that amount to genocide if committed in this context are: